Marion S. Trikosko/Library of Congress/Unsplash

 By Anita Varma

-Anita Varma, PhD is the assistant director of Journalism & Media Ethics as well as Social Sector Ethics.
+Anita Varma, PhD is the former assistant director of Journalism & Media Ethics as well as Social Sector Ethics.
 Views are her own.

 Solidarity is a commitment to social justice that translates into action (Varma, 2020).
 Journalism, at its best, is also a commitment to social justice that translates into action.

 Hold on a second, you might be thinking.
 The best journalism is about facts, and social justice is just one opinion of many.
 Are you saying no other opinions matter?